Troy-Kieran/comparative-airborne-virus-shedding-with-diverse-influenza-strains-in-ferrets/README.md

 R code used to perform statistical analyses and create figures as part of this research study and manuscript on the comparative evaluation of airborne influenza virus shedding in ferrets.

 ## Code Usage
-Source_Data directory contains the source data used to make manuscript Figure 1, created in GraphPad Prisim v10.5.0, as well as for supplemental figures 1 and 2, along with a PNG file for import and use with figpatch in R and all other source data for analysis and figure creation in R.
+Source_Data directory contains the source data used to make manuscript Figure 1, created in GraphPad Prisim v10.5.0, as well as for supplemental figures 1 and 2 (Figures_1_S1_S2_source_data.xlsx), along with a PNG file for import and use with figpatch in R (Figure_5C_table-heatmap.png), and all other source data for analysis and figure creation in R (FullData.csv).

 AR_analysis.R script is self contained.
 Requires the relevent R packages installed, found in the script and in the section below.
 Whole script should only take a few minutes to run.
 However, output commands such as figure outputs using ragg has been commented out to make the output of figure files optional.